Easy Berry Cake (Red White and Blue Snack Cake)

 - Cream the butter, 1 cup sugar, and lemon zest together using a stand mixer or with an electric mixer until the batter is very pale in color and fluffy in texture; about 5 minutes.

 - Add the eggs, one at time, and mix until incorporated after each egg.
-Then beat in the vanilla and 1 tablespoon lemon juice.
+Then beat in the milk, vanilla, and 1 tablespoon lemon juice.

 - In a bowl, whisk together the flour, baking powder, and salt.
 Gradually add the dry ingredients to the batter until just combined.